Ley-line/resource-packs-pack-2012/README.md

 - Updated the sprites for various icons in the BANK -folder
 - Updated the sprites for minimap and compass in the RESIZEABLE_MODE -folder

+## Todo
+- bank tabs hovered/selected (fixed)
+- volume and brightness sliders shading in the settings
+- revert the achievement diary and kourend favor tab icons
+- fix black outlines on the rivets
+- add the sprite for the clan chat icon present in the game settings

 ## Credits: